azuredevcollege/aidevcollege/day2/CognitiveServices/Challenge/CognitiveServices.md

 python3 -m pip install --upgrade pip
 ```

-Once the SDK is installed, we can write our code.
+Once the SDK is installed, please restart the kernel.
+After that we can write our code.
 Firstly, create a speech configuration instance and import the necessary libraries.
 Next, define the [language and voice](https://docs.microsoft.com/en-us/azure/cognitive-services/speech-service/language-support#prebuilt-neural-voices).
 We have already selected them for your.
 Feel free to change them up a little.
 Then creates an `AudioOutputConfig` instance, which writes the audio output to a .wav file.
 Furthermore, execute the speech synthesis and writing to the .wav file.
 Lastly, display the audio output.

 ```python
 import azure.cognitiveservices.speech as speechsdk # import the speech sdk